 IBM MQ Classes for Java / IBM MQ Classes for JMS

-These classes will run perfectly well with JREs other than the IBM JRE provided by MQ.
+These classes will run perfectly well with JREs other than the IBM JRE provided by MQ, provided that the alternate JRE is one listed as supported in the SPCR.
 The only (obvious) caveat being that if your application specifically uses IBM JRE extensions you will need an IBM JRE rather than an Oracle one.

 The GUI usually used for managing certificates, "strmqikm" (ikeyman) is written in Java.
 If you did not install the MQ JRE you will have to use the text-based version of the program. "runmqakm".
 This is described in the Knowledge Center (2).